 What is it: Under the Coronavirus Job Retention Scheme, ALL UK employers will be able to access grants to continue paying part of their employees’ salary with there being no limit on the overall fund for making payments.

 What does it cover: In respect of furloughed workers, these grants will cover 80% of their Monthly Gross Wage (up to a max of £2,500 plus the associated Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions on that wage) if employers cannot cover staff costs due to COVID-19.
 Employers could choose to fund the remaining 20% of salary, but do not have to.
 In respect of this scheme, furloughed workers are those workers that are allowed to or are forced to be absent temporarily from work during the coronavirus pandemic and who have not been made redundant.
-On 12th May 2020, the government announced new flexibility to the scheme with furloughed workers able to return to work part time from 1st August 2020 with employers being asked to pay a percentage towards the salaries of their furloughed staff.
-Guidance in respect of the flexible furlough scheme, which is to help support people get back to work, is currently limited at present with further details expected by 31 May 2020.
-Government have however outlined that employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary up to £2,500 per month.
+On 29th May, the government announced further information in relation to the flexibility of the CJRS.

 For what period: The scheme will be back dated to 1 March 2020 and was originally open for 3 months and then extended to 30 June.
 The Chancellor announced on 12 May 2020 that this scheme has been extended until 31 October 2020.